Archives Séminaires 2020-2021

 Séminaire IPAG de Pierre Hily-Blant (IPAG), jeudi 26 novembre 2020, 11h00, IPAG seminar room

 Because protoplanetary disks provide the primitive material of planets and smaller bodies, their chemical composition and the processes shaping it have become key objectives to understand how and when planetary system bodies form.
 However, the bulk ratio of nitrogen prevailing in the protosolar nebula (PSN) has never been found in comets.
 Extremely 15N-rich reservoirs of nitrogen such as found in micron-sized inclusions in chondrites can not be explained by current chemical models.
-Thus, (...)
+Thus, the (…)

 Lire la suite